TLDR Key Takeaways

 Depending on your business, you may need to update your content daily, weekly, or even multiple times throughout the day.
 For example, restaurants may change their digital displays three times a day to reflect their changing menus.

-If you opt for a cloud-based CMS solution, like Wallboard, you're able to set up a schedule for your content, and it will automatically push out to all your screens.
+If you opt for a cloud-based CMS solution, like Wallboard, you’re able to set up a schedule for your content, and it will automatically push out to all your screens.
+Scheduling updates during off-peak hours is important to minimize disruption and maintain a consistent experience across all locations.

 Additionally, you can leverage APIs and data integrations to come up with a never-ending stream of fresh content, such as social media feeds, real-time stats, and more.